h2oai/h2o-3/h2o-docs/src/product/data-science/glm.rst

 - Coordinate Descent is IRLSM with the covariance updates version of cyclical coordinate descent in the innermost loop.
 This version is faster when :math:`N > p` and :math:`p` ~ :math:`500`.
 - Coordinate Descent Naive is IRLSM with the naive updates version of cyclical coordinate descent in the innermost loop.
+- Coordinate Descent provides much better results if lambda search is enabled.
+Also, with bounds, it tends to get higher accuracy.

 Both of the above method are explained in the `glmnet paper <https://core.ac.uk/download/pdf/6287975.pdf>`__.